jhallen/exorsim/doc/usage.md

 <dt>--append file<dd>Append line printer output to a file (default is listing.lp)
 <dt>--no_protect<dd>Allow writing to ROMs
 </dl></dl>

+<h3>Paths</h3>

+Disk images are selected as follows:

+1. If "-0 path" is given on the command line, then path is the location of the drive 0 disk image.
+2. Otherwise if the environment variable EXOR_DISK0 (for exor) or EXOR09_DISK0 (for exor09) is given, it provides the location of the drive 0 disk image.
+3. Otherwise "mdos.dsk" is the default name.

+It's the same for the drive1 .. drive3, but there is no final default built-in name as there is for drive0.

+Initial memory image is selected as follows:

+The "--exbug" option supplies the path to the initial memory image.
+If it not given, then the environment variable EXOR_EXBUG or EXOR09_EXBUG is used.
+Otherwise the default is "exbug.bin".

+For SWTPC (when the "--swtpc" option is given), "--exbug" still supplies the path to the initial memory image.
+But if it is not set, then the environment variable EXOR_SWTBUG or EXOR09_SWTBUG is used.
+Otherwise the default is "swtbug.bin".

+Debug "facts" file is selected as follows:

+If "--facts path" is given, then path is the location of the "facts" file.
+If this option is not provided, then if the environment variable EXOR_FACTS or EXOR09_FACTS exists, it provides the path.
+Otherwise the default name is "facts" or "facts09".

 <p>Default disk0 is mdos.dsk / flex.dsk</p>